The Katz-Klemm-Vafa conjecture for K3 surfaces: Introduction

 \subsection{Acknowledgements}

 We thank B. Bakker, J. Bryan, I. Dolgachev, B. Fantechi, G. Farkas, T. Graber, S. Katz, A. Klemm, M. Kool, R. Laza, A. Marian, D. Maulik, G. Oberdieck, A. Oblomkov, A. Okounkov, A. Pixton, E. Scheidegger, and V. Shende for many conversations over the years related to the reduced Gromov-Witten theory of $K3$ surfaces.
+Thanks also to two anonymous referees for their thorough reading and useful comments.
 We are very grateful to A. Kresch for his help with the cone results in the Appendix.

 R.P. was partially supported by grants SNF-200021-143274 and ERC-2012-AdG-320368-MCSK.
 R.T. was partially supported by EPSRC programme grant EP/G06170X/1.
 We thank the {\em Forschungsinstitut f\"ur Mathematik} at ETH Z\"urich and the {\em Centro Stefano Franscini} in Ascona for support.
-Cruical progress was made during discussions at Imperial College in the fall of 2012.
+Crucial progress was made during discussions at Imperial College in the fall of 2012.

+The paper was completed in April 2014.
+Further developments in the Gromov-Witten and stable pairs theories of $K3$ geometries can be found in \cite{KKP}, where the motivic invariants are considered, and \cite{ObPan}, where the 3-fold $K3\times E$ is studied.